lkuffo/cx-classifier/README.md

-# Customer Experience Automated Detection
+# Automated Detection of Customer Experience: A Machine Learning Text Classifier
 Binary text categorization classifier which detects the presence or not of customer experience manifestations in a message.
+Trained with messages from Twitter.
+Achieved an accuracy of 0.912 in other messages from that Social Network.

 #### Examples of messages that the classifier will detect as related to CX:
 - I want to give a huge shout out and thanks to @nordstromrack employee #10010692.
 He processed my return on Monday and made it so pleasant!
 No judgement or complaining about the task despite a huge box of stuff.
 He was so friendly!
 Thank you!